Equality Objectives

 Diverse cultures are valued and understood

-Global learning supports pupil understanding of the complex backgrounds of refugees, highlighting issues affecting Ukraine, Afghanistan and Iran at an age appropriate level.
+Global learning supports pupil understanding of the complex backgrounds of refugees, highlighting issues affecting Ukraine, Afghanistan and Iran at an age-appropriate level

 Ongoing